 Temporary Office Move: Administrative Office News

-The Conference Center (E Building) is up next as College renovations continue this fall.
+The Conference Center (E Building) is up next as College renovations continue this spring.
 Therefore the Continuing Education Administrative Offices are now temporarily located in Linganore Hall (L100) while the Conference Center undergoes renovations.

 This move only involves the program manager and support team administrative offices.
 The Registration Office remains open in Jefferson Hall during regular hours with the same email and phone contact information as before.